dxwc/turk-system/phase_I_report/phase_I_report.md

     1. A paragraph describing the system spec
     2. Bidding timeline (deadline for the project)

-+ Devloper will now be able to rate or bid on the project
++ Developer will now be able to rate or bid on the project
-+ If no devloper bids on the project by deadline, client will be charged
++ If no developer bids on the project by deadline, client will be charged
   $10

 ### Use Case: Quit from the system